bmeme/drupal-course/README.md

 $ docker-compose exec app bash
 ```

-### Commands
+### Prerequisites

-1. Install `mariadb-client` into the `app` container (needed by install process)
+Make sure that your host has installed and in PATH the mysql client
+If you are using the docker container you can simply type:

 ```
 # apt-get update && apt-get install -y mariadb-client
 ```

+### Commands

-2. Run composer
+1. Run composer

 ```
 # composer install --prefer-dist
 ```

-3. Install Drupal from existing configurations
+2. Install Drupal from existing configurations

 ```
 # vendor/bin/drush site:install \